Commutative Algorithms Approximate the LLL-distribution: Applications

-\begin{theorem} For any $\lambda \le \frac{27}{128} $, given any edge-coloring of the complete graph on $2n$ vertices in which each color appears on at most $\lambda n$ edges, there exists an algorithm that terminates in an expected number of at most $3 \lambda n$ steps and outputs a rainbow perfect matching. \end{theorem}
+Since $|P | \le (2n)^2 \cdot ( \lambda n -1) < 4 \lambda n^3 $, Theorem~\ref{main} implies that the algorithm terminates after an expected number of $ 3 \lambda n $ steps.
+Overall, we have showed the following theorem. \begin{theorem} For any $\lambda \le \frac{27}{128} $, given any edge-coloring of the complete graph on $2n$ vertices in which each color appears on at most $\lambda n$ edges, there exists an algorithm that terminates in an expected number of at most $3 \lambda n$ steps and outputs a rainbow perfect matching. \end{theorem}